Tag: gain

 Jeremiah 11:15–16, Isaiah 52:1–12, Galatians 4:12–20

 We cannot avoid the reality that the world as it stands opposes the , while at the same time yearning for it.
-People try to avoid the reality that the gospel is opposed, and try to “be at ” with the world.
-On the other hand, there are those who are so obsessed with “the opposition” that they either spend the majority of their efforts and energy opposing, or huddle behind the “four walls” of their church, family, and/or larger “tribe”.
+People try to avoid the reality that the gospel is opposed, and try to “be at peace” with the world.
+On the other hand, there are those who are so obsessed with “the opposition” that they either spend the majority of their efforts and energy opposing, or huddle behind the “four walls” of their church, , and/or larger “tribe”.
 Part of what makes the walk so difficult and why it requires constant reorientation, is that we are to walk between these two extremes.

 The two verses in Jeremiah recall that the people of Israel have wandered far away from their God, and have turn rituals of life into empty actions.
 They were set apart and planted to be a symbol.
-They became spiritually diseased, and the only thing that could the disease was …a cleansing fire.
+They became spiritually diseased, and the only thing that could cleanse the disease was …a cleansing fire.
 Yet, instead of changing their ways they kept to the old.

-Isaiah’s to Zion/Jerusalem is for it to “wake up” out of the and disgrace that it has found itself in.
+Isaiah’s call to Zion/Jerusalem is for it to “wake up” out of the despair and disgrace that it has found itself in.
 It is time to throw off the old clothes and the contaminated ways.
 It is time to put on new clothes and new ways.
 Purify yourselves.

 The old bad non-life-giving ways have a way of coming back.
 Jeremiah and Isaiah opposed them.
 Generations later, Paul had to fight them again.
-Now it was not just the old Jewish ways that he had to confront (like Jeremiah and Isaiah), it was also the ways of the Gentiles that had to be opposed.
+Now it was not just the old Jewish ways that he had to confront (like Jeremiah and Isaiah), it was also the ways of the that had to be opposed.

 Paul is makes two very important points.
-The first is there are people that are trying to put themselves above others (mostly Paul, but they would have also been putting themselves above the elders) to control and try to change what is Truth.
-They also appear to be doing it for personal gain of money or pride.
+The first is there are people that are trying to put themselves above (mostly Paul, but they would have also been putting themselves above the elders) to control and try to change what is Truth.
+They also appear to be doing it for personal of or pride.
 Not good reasons to change who one respects.

 The other important point is that Paul speaks of them being his children, that he is again going through the childbearing pains, trying to restore them to where they were in their beliefs.
 Christ has to be formed in them (again).
 This would be what we would call backsliding.
 Paul was now separated by distance, and was doubly pained that he couldn’t be there in person.

-Christian formation should always forward, but sometimes, due to culture, family, habits, we go backwards.
+Christian formation should always move forward, but sometimes, due to culture, family, habits, we go backwards.
 It sometime seems we have to start all over again.
 If it has been a really hard fight, we could succumb to despair.

 • 1) American individualism, especially prevalent in the Western parts of the States, almost convinces people to find their own way in a vacuum.
 What happens when we make decisions in isolation?